MeterMonitor-io/metermonitor-io.github.io/roi-extractors.md

 - Good image quality and lighting
 - Camera position is stable
 - You want zero-configuration solution
+- **Test with your own meter – some work great, some don't.**

 **Choose ORB when**:
-- YOLO detection fails consistently
+- YOLO detection fails consistently/too often
 - Non-standard meter layout
 - Extreme lighting conditions (very dark/bright)
 - Camera position varies slightly between captures
 - You need fine-tuned control

+**Choose Static when**:
+- Camera position is very stable – then it's super reliable
+- Extremely fast (no AI/ORB)

 **Choose Bypass when**:
 - Testing digit recognition only